schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 ## `referrerpolicy`

 We have encountered this or a similar attribute before.
-As with the other cases, this attribute is used to set a referrer policy to be applied when fetch request are initiated.
+As with the other cases, this attribute is used to set a referrer policy to be applied when fetch requests are initiated.
 Below is the list of possible values for ease of reference.
 For a more detailed explanation of each policy, [please see the specification here](https://w3c.github.io/webappsec-referrer-policy/#referrer-policy).

 - `no-referrer`
 - `no-referrer-when-downgrade`